-- 11.58 The Company's obligations under the Facilities are secured by (a) a debenture granted by the Company which provides for fixed and floating charges over all of the assets of the Company including fixed charges over the shares in Holdco and the Company's rights in respect of shareholder loans and a floating charge over the Company's bank accounts and (b) a charge over cash deposit granted by Holdco in respect of cash deposited in its bank accounts. - 11.59 The Facility Agreement provides for maximum gearing of 50 per cent with an interest coverage ratio of 2.0x (with dividend lock up at 2.5x).
+- 8.58 The Company's obligations under the Facility are secured by (a) a debenture granted by the Company which provides for fixed and floating charges over all of the assets of the Company including fixed charges over the shares in Holdco and the Company's rights in respect of shareholder loans and a floating charge over the Company's bank accounts and (b) a charge over cash deposit granted by Holdco in respect of cash deposited in its bank accounts. - 8.59 The Facility Agreement provides for maximum gearing of 50 per cent. with an interest coverage ratio of 2.0x (with dividend lock up at 2.5x).
 The value of the wind farm portfolio will be reduced for the purposes of calculating gearing if there is not sufficient diversification of assets and where certain conditions in respect of contracting and offtake arrangements are not satisfied (the requirements are in line with the Investment Policy).
 Assets may be excluded from the gearing calculation in certain events including insolvency or breach of covenants in respect of that particular asset.
-The Company is required to provide quarterly financial covenant testing and operating reports, half year and full-year financial statements and notification of default.

-- 11.60 The Company has undertaken to comply with all laws including environmental requirements, maintain insurances, maintain, replace (where necessary) and comply with project authorisations (subject to carve-outs and thresholds) and comply with and not agree to any amendment to the Investment Management Agreement. - 11.61 Mandatory prepayment of the loans under the Facilities (the Loans) may be required in the case of illegality, change of control and following an event of default, and in respect of equity issuance proceeds, disposal proceeds and proceeds of long term debt arrangements permitted under the Facility Agreement (subject to carve-outs and thresholds). - 11.62 The Facility Agreement includes a non-payment event of default provision which means that failure to pay on the due date any amount in respect of either of the Facilities will constitute an event of default (subject to a remedy period of 3 business days).
-Accordingly, in the unlikely scenario where the Company is unable to meet its payment obligations under either of the two Facilities, and be in continuous default pursuant to the Facility Agreement with no prospects to be compliant, the Lenders would be entitled to accelerate both of the Facilities. - 11.63 Other Events of default include breach of a covenant and misrepresentation, cross default (subject to a minimum amount of £5 million) and insolvency, material adverse change, failure to maintain LSE listing and change of Investment Manager. - 11.64 As is standard, the Facilities confer on the lenders wide enforcement powers in an event of default.
+The Company is required to provide quarterly financial covenant testing and operating reports, half year and full-year financial statements and notification of default. - 8.60 The Company has undertaken to comply with all laws including environmental requirements, maintain insurances, maintain, replace (where necessary) and comply with project authorisations (subject to carve-outs and thresholds) and comply with and not agree to any amendment to the Investment Management Agreement. - 8.61 Mandatory prepayment of the loans under the Facility (the "Loans") may be required in the case of illegality, change of control and following an event of default, and in respect of equity issuance proceeds, disposal proceeds and proceeds of long term debt arrangements permitted under the Facility Agreement (subject to carve-outs and thresholds). - 8.62 The Facility Agreement includes a non-payment event of default provision which means that failure to pay on the due date any amount in respect of the Facility will constitute an event of default (subject to a remedy period of three business days).
+Accordingly, in the unlikely scenario where the Company is unable to meet its payment obligations under the Facility, and be in continuous default pursuant to the Facility Agreement with no prospects to be compliant, the Lenders would be entitled to accelerate the Facility. - 8.63 Other events of default include breach of a covenant and misrepresentation, cross default (subject to a minimum amount of £5 million) and insolvency, material adverse change, failure to maintain LSE listing and change of Investment Manager. - 8.64 As is standard, the Facility confers on the Lenders wide enforcement powers in an event of default.
 In practice, enforcement is a costly, risky and complicated process which is viewed as a last resort.
-It is often the case that when a borrower is in breach of its obligations under the finance documents, the parties will agree a remedial plan.
-However, would the Company not meet its payment obligations, the lenders may take the view that enforcement of the security (such security described in 11.58 above) is their best option.
-Because the Company's assets are significantly higher than its borrowings however, it is not likely that the Company would be put into administration or receivership. - 11.65 Holdco has made representations in respect of information provided to the Lenders, environmental compliance, security and financial indebtedness and Group structure. - 11.66 Holdco is permitted to incur financial indebtedness in the ordinary course of business plus long term debt used to repay the Loans, subject to compliance with the gearing ratio and provided that the long term lenders are party to intercreditor arrangements with the Lenders under the Facility Agreement. - 11.67 The portfolio must comprise no less than fifteen wind farms at any time, at least ten of which must have formed part of the portfolio on the Effective Date.
+It is often the case that when a borrower is in breach of its obligations under the finance documents, the parties will agree to a remedial plan.
+However, would the Company not meet its payment obligations, the Lenders may take the view that enforcement of the security (such security described in 8.58 above) is their best option.
+Because the Company's assets are significantly higher than its borrowings however, it is not likely that the Company would be put into administration or receivership.